Spirals-Team/correctness-attraction-experiments/README.md

 * zip : Perturbation on LZW compression.
 * md5 : Perturbation on MD5 hash function.
 * sudoku : Perturbation on a Sudoku solver.
+* solver : Solver of linear program with the Simplex algorithm.

 ## Experiments